simso18/ICHack24Workshop/README.md

 3) Following the question above, can you write a SQL query to derive an additional piece of information about each team's yearly score?

 # Troubleshooting

+#### Installing Docker Desktop for Windows
+Enable Hyper-V by going to the "Turn Windows features on or off" panel and ticking Hyper-V. You will need to restart your computer after this.

+Download Docker for Desktop on [this page](https://www.docker.com/products/docker-desktop/).
+If you get the error `We've detected that you have an incompatible version of Windows.
+Docker Desktop requires Windows 10 Pro/Enterprise/Home version 19044 or above.` when running the installer, install an older version of Docker Desktop for Windows than the latest one.
+You might have more luck installing version 4.20.0 from [this page](https://docs.docker.com/desktop/release-notes/#4200).

+Run the installer and **untick "Use WSL instead of Hyper-V"** then proceed with the installation.

+#### I get `the docker daemon is not running` when running `docker compose up -d`

+You should have Docker Desktop up and running.

 #### I get `ModuleNotFoundError: No module named 'common'`
 Did you mark `src` as sources root in PyCharm?